ideal-lab5/Grants-Program/applications/iris_followup.md

 #### Limitations and Expectations

-Iris is *not* intended to act as a decentralized replacement for traditional cloud storage or to be a competitor to existing centralized data storage solutions.
-We are aware that Amazon could artifically deflate the price of S3 buckets down to $0 and still wildly profit.
-Further, this proposal does not address security (i.e. threshold encryption) in the network, not does it appproach moderation capabilities, though it does lay the foundation for those items to be implemented in the next phase of development.
+Iris is *not* intended to act as a decentralized replacement for traditional cloud storage or to be a competitor to existing data storage solutions.
+In fact, Iris is not really a storage layer at all.
+Further, this proposal does not address security (i.e. threshold encryption) in the network, nor does it appproach moderation capabilities, though it does lay the foundation for those items to be implemented in the next phase of development.

 ### Ecosystem Fit

 - Where and how does your project fit into the ecosystem?

   - Iris intends to be infrastructure for dapps that leverage decentralized storage and ownership capabilities.
-Further, our long term intention is to participate in a parachain auction once Iris is feature complete, after which we will be able to provide cross-chain data ownership that is cryptographically tied to the offchain storage within the embedded IPFS network.
+Further, our long term intention is to participate in a parachain auction once Iris is feature complete, after which we will be able to provide cross-chain data ownership that is cryptographically linked with their stored data.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

   - The target audience is very wide ranging as we aim to provide infrastructure for dapps and potentially other parachains to allow them to easily take advantage of decentralized storage capabilities.
 We also aim to provide tools for data owners and content creators to share or sell their data without a middleman, determining their own prices and business models.
 Additionally, data spaces allow organizations to control which data can be associated with them, which may allow Iris to be a used in B2B or middleware within existing centralized applications.

 - What need(s) does your project meet?
   - The basis of Iris is the creation of a cryptographically verifiable relationship between data ownership, accessibility, and availability.
-We aim to treat data and storage both as on-chain assets as well as provide a robust governance and moderation framework, which can assist in IP protections and safeguarding the network from being used for abusive or malicious purposes (such as hosting malware, illicit or illegal materials, plagiarized materials, etc.).
+We aim to treat data as an on-chain asset as well as provide a robust governance and moderation framework, which can assist in IP protections and safeguarding the network from being used for abusive or malicious purposes (such as hosting malware, illicit or illegal materials, plagiarized materials, etc.).

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - There are several proposed decentralized storage solutions within the dotsama ecosystem.
-Of note, there is Crust and CESS, both of which have previously been awarded web3 foundation grants.
-  - If so, how is your project different?
-    - Unlike other solutions, Iris uses an embedded IPFS network to accomplish offchain storage of data.
-This allows us to leverage many of the features of IPFS without reinventing the wheel.
-    - Iris uses a game theoretic approach to create an availability-encouraging storage system.
-    - Iris uses DeFi concepts not only to cryptographically associate data ownership with data availability, but also so build access rules and rights.
-    - Iris believes that not all data is equal and though we do not intend to impose any type of authority in terms of moderation or censorship, we provide mechanisms for data owners to create curated data enclaves.
-Although we believe that decentralization is the way forward, we see the inherent issues that arise out of an open systems where data is essentially un-removable, and so we provide mechanisms through which consensus can result in the purging of data or data spaces entirely.

-There are several existing decentralized storage networks that already exist, including:

-- filecoin
-- storj
-- siacoin
-- theta
-- arweave

-Iris differs from these networks in many ways.
-These networks generally store data openly, do not maintain on-chain ownership, and do not have the cross-chain capabilities that Iris is capable of supporting.

 ## Team :busts_in_silhouette:

 ### Team members

-Tony Riemer: co-founder/developer
+Tony Riemer: co-founder/engineer
-Developer X: developer
+Tom Richards: engineer
 Sebastian Spitzer: co-founder
 Brian Thamm: co-founder